openprocurement/openregistry.assets.bounce/docs/source/overview.rst

 * Asset represents the initial information of an object to be privatized.
 * The object to be created should be switched from `draft` to `pending`.
-* Asset is being created with the automatically added `documentType: cancellationDetails`.
+* Asset is being created with the automatically added `documentType: informationDetails`.
 * Asset is a complicated entity the components of which are marked as items.
 * For the asset to be deleted, the specific document (`documentType: cancellationDetails`) has to be attached.